-The Moon and Jupiter will make a close approach, passing within 5°38' of each other.
+The Moon, Venus and Jupiter will make a close approach, passing within 5°38' of each other.
 The Moon will be 4 days old.

-From Ashburn, the pair will become visible around 20:58 (EDT) as the dusk sky fades, 30° above your western horizon.
-They will then sink towards the horizon, setting 2 hours and 36 minutes after the Sun at 23:40.
+From Seattle, the trio will become visible around 21:36 (PST), 20° above your western horizon, as dusk fades to darkness.
+They will then sink towards the horizon, setting 2 hours and 36 minutes after the Sun at 23:47.

-The Moon will be at mag -10.7, and Jupiter at mag -1.8, both in the constellation Leo.
+The Moon will be at mag -10.5; Venus will be at mag -4.4; and Jupiter will be at mag -2.0.
+The trio will lie in the constellation Cancer.

-A graph of the angular separation between the Moon and Jupiter around the time of closest approach is available here.
+A graph of the angular separation between the Moon and Venus around the time of closest approach is available here.

 |Object||Right Ascension||Declination||Constellation||Magnitude||Angular Size|

 The coordinates above are given in J2000.0.
-The pair will be at an angular separation of 50° from the Sun, which is in Taurus at this time of year.
+The trio will be at an angular separation of 45° from the Sun, which is in Taurus at this time of year.